Digital-Defiance/StarRealmsAssistant/README.md

 ## Contributing

-We welcome contributions to Dominion Assistant!
+We welcome contributions to Star Realms Assistant!
 Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License